 What Is Tallow?

 Tallow is rendered animal fat, typically from grass-fed cows.
 It’s packed with fat-soluble vitamins A, D, E, and K, and its structure closely mimics the natural oils (sebum) your skin produces.
-That’s why it absorbs so well and helps restore skin health at the cellular level.
+That’s why it absorbs so well and feels so at home on skin.

 Historically, tallow was a staple in skincare before the cosmetic industry shifted to synthetic and petroleum-based ingredients.
-Now, people are rediscovering it as a potent, natural moisturizer—especially for dry, sensitive, or barrier-compromised skin.
+Now, people are rediscovering it as a rich, natural moisturizer—especially for dry, sensitive, or thirsty skin.

 Why Is Tallow Good for Skin?